aditimahabole/react-docker/README.md

 + After that login to acorn thru terminal

         acorn login
-+ Now to run our app
++ Now to run our app do below steps
-+ app is our docker container and . in current directory
++ In the command below : app is our docker container and . in current directory
-+ now before running below command please delete node modules as it would caz some error
++ Now before running below command please delete <strong> node modules </strong> as it would caz some error

         acorn run -i -n app .